VanOns/laraberg/README.md

 // Update the content & (if true is provided) call save() on the content object
 $model->setContent($content, true);
 // Get the rendered HTML inside of a container
+// This is the function you should use for rendering the content on a page
 $model->renderContent();
 // Get the rendered content
 $model->getRenderedContent();